noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 immediately corrected her posture.

-[These days, there are many people who run away from me even though they have weapons, but Master boldly challenged me with just his bare hands.Even though he's clearly inferior to me in terms of fighting ability, he held no fear nor hesitation at all.]
+[These days, there are many people who run away from me even though they have weapons, but Master boldly challenged me with just his bare hands.
+Even though he's clearly inferior to me in terms of fighting ability, he held no fear nor hesitation at all.]